yetudada/yetudada/README.md

 #### About Me 🚀

-- Principal Product Manager at QuantumBlack, part of McKinsey & Company
+- Senior Principal Product Manager at QuantumBlack, part of McKinsey & Company
 - Maintainer on [**Kedro**](https://github.com/quantumblacklabs/kedro/)
 - My pronouns are she/her/hers and I'm from 🇿🇦